jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/RPiSetup/README.md

 In this step, we will share Internet connection to the RPis through an Ethernet cable.
 For detailed instructions on how to do this, see [Linux](https://www.tecmint.com/share-internet-in-linux/) and [Mac](https://support.apple.com/guide/mac-help/share-internet-connection-mac-network-users-mchlp1540/mac#:~:text=Turn%20on%20Internet%20Sharing%2C%20then,internet%20over%20Ethernet%2C%20choose%20Ethernet.).

-Once connected, open a terminal and type `ifconfig`, look for the `inet` field under `bridge100` option and note down the IP adress.
-Modify the last part of the IP address to assign host addresses for the RPis'.
-In my case, it's 192.168.1.1 and I will use the IP addresses as the table below for the next step.
+In my case, I will use the IP addresses as the table below for the next step.

 |   Node        |    Hostname   | IP Address     |
 | ------------- |:-------------:| :-------------:|